Gran Canaria · Canary Islands

 8hr · 23.7km · 1,350m ascent

-The trail heads north from Llanos de la Pez through fragrant pine forests near El Rubio and opens onto the dramatic cliffs and ancient woodlands of Tamadaba Natural Park, offering some of Gran Canaria’s most breathtaking mountain and coastal views.
+The trail heads north from Llanos de la Pez through fragrant pine forests near El Rubio, opening onto the dramatic cliffs and ancient woodlands of Tamadaba Natural Park, where you’ll enjoy some of Gran Canaria’s most breathtaking mountain views.

 Top Tips